Why Is Your Peace Lily Dying: Causes and Fixes

 11. Pests

-Mealybugs can be manually removed or with a cotton ball soaked in alcohol.
-You can also use sharp sprays of water on the plant to remove these bugs.
-Afterward, the plant can be treated with an organic insecticidal soap or with neem oil.
+You can remove mealybugs manually or with a cotton ball soaked in alcohol.
+A strong spray of water can also help dislodge them.
+After removal, treat the plant with organic insecticidal soap or neem oil.

-When the foliage shows wilting or discoloration, there is probably a significant infestation.
-Keep the soil bed moist and treat with an organic insecticidal soap or with neem oil.
+Significant infestations result in wilting or discoloration.
+Keep the soil moist and treat with insecticidal soap or neem oil to combat these pests.

 12. Other Stress Factors